Cuxtal Ecological Reserve: History

-The Zone Subject to Ecological Conservation Cuxtal Reserve is recognized as the first Protected Natural Area (ANP by its initials in Spanish) promoted and decreed directly by a municipality in the state of Yucatan during the Mérida City Council 1991-1993.
-Its establishment as ANP was approved by the council on June 28, 1993 and its decree was published in the Official Gazette of the Government of the State of Yucatan on July 14, 1993.
-In this way the Reserve was constituted as the first ANP of competition municipal government in Yucatan, a situation that prevails today.
+The Zone Subject to Ecological Conservation Cuxtal Reserve is recognized as the first Protected Natural Area (ANP by its initials in Spanish) promoted and decreed directly by a municipality in the state of Yucatán during the Mérida City Council 1991–1993.
+Its establishment as ANP was approved by the council on June 28, 1993, and its decree was published in the Official Gazette of the Government of the State of Yucatán on July 14, 1993.
+In this way the Reserve was constituted as the first ANP of competition municipal government in Yucatán, a situation that prevails today.

 In December 2016 the initiative called "Alliance for Cuxtal" was formally set up constituted by government agencies, educational institutions, civil associations and the private sector, to promote actions aimed at the rescue and preservation of the Reserve.

 In February 2017, the agreement is published authorizing the creation of the Decentralized Municipal Public Organization for Operation and Administration of the Cuxtal Reserve Ecological Preservation Area.
-In subsequent months, its Governing Board, the Advisory Board and the Operational Directorate are set up, which will favor the operation, management and administration of the Reserve.
+In subsequent months, its Governing Board, the advisory board and the Operational Directorate are set up, which will favor the operation, management and administration of the Reserve.